holypug1274/books/README.md

 ## Requirements and usage

-1. DOCKER IS REQUIRED
+DOCKER IS REQUIRED

 Docker is required to run this application, run this command to generate the MongoDB container from the latest MongoDB image (first time need to be downloaded)

 -   `docker run --name mongodb -d -p 27017:27017 mongo`

 The Angular CLI used was version `12.1.1`

 These are the command available to run the application

-' INSTALL DEPENDENCIES
+-   INSTALL DEPENDENCIES

-  -`npm i`
+    -   `npm i`

 -   RUN API APPLICATION

     -   `ng serve api`

 -   RUN BACKOFFICE APPLICATION
     -   `ng serve backoffice`